 Look, we get it, people choose leggings for all sorts of reasons.
 And we know many of you like ones with cool colours and fancy patterns.
 We’re not gonna lie, we like some of those as well.
 But if it’s feel, comfort and performance you’re after, our world first merino compression leggings are incredible.
 At least that’s what everyone who wears them tells us.
 And of course we’re inclined to agree with them.
 Enough compression to hold you nice and firm, but with a merino-rich fabric that keeps you warm, but breathes, wicks moisture and does all the stuff that keeps you comfortable for longer.
 (Remember, regular compression leggings, even by the big brands, will almost never be accepted as mandatory gear when thermals are required!
 But ours will.
 Because they’re awesome.)

 We know every company bombards you with all sorts of reasons about why their stuff is the best.
 Maybe they have a sexy website or famous people in their TV ads.
 We don’t have any of that.
-We don’t even have ads - with or without famous people.
+We don’t really even have ads - with or without famous people.
 We’re just a 6th generation wool family who make the kind of clothes we want to wear, from the best quality wool we’re happy to put our name to, using our own unique ‘recipes’ for making the best merino fabrics, in the most ethical and sustainable way possible.
 And we’re so confident you’ll like our stuff, we’re prepared to give you your money back if you don’t.
 Not one of those ho-hum money back guarantees where you get your money back if you return it in its original condition in its original packaging because how the heck are you supposed to know how good it is if you haven’t tried it out in the real world doing what you do?

 So if you think we’re full of it and don’t want to cough up the bucks for something you might not love, just buy it, wear it on the trails, even on race day, and if after 60 days you don’t think it’s as good as we say it is, just send it back and get a refund.
 That’s how confident we are that you won’t want to send it back once you’ve worn it.
 And with winter coming up, we’re pretty sure you’re going to get a lot of use out of whatever you go with.